slavrd/tfev4-aws-install/terraform/README.md

 To provision the infrastructure with Terraform:

-- set the module input variables as described [here](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables).
+- set the Terraform module input variables as described [here](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables).
 Variables for the modules are placed in `variables.*.tf` files.
 Each variable has a description of what it us used for.

 - Set AWS credentials according to the Terraform AWS provider [documentation](https://www.terraform.io/docs/providers/aws/index.html).

+- Set the AWS region by setting AWS_REGION environment variable if not using a AWS credentials profile where it is already defined.

 - check and confirm the changes terraform will make to the infrastructure